Xilinx/Vitis-AI/docsrc/source/docs/workflow-model-deployment.rst

 -  Zynq |trade| Ultrascale+ |trade|, Kria |trade|, and Versal |trade| SoC applications leverage the on-chip processor subsystem (APU) as the host control node for model deployment.
 Considering optimization and :ref:`whole-application-acceleration` of subgraphs deployed on the SoC APU is crucial.

--  Alveo data center card deployments leverage the AMD64 architecture host for execution of subgraphs that cannot be deployed on the DPU.
+-  Alveo trade| data center card deployments leverage the AMD64 architecture host for execution of subgraphs that cannot be deployed on the DPU.

 -  Zynq Ultrascale+ and Kria designs can leverage the DPU with either the Vivado workflow or the Vitis workflow.